#GivingTuesday: How You Can Participate, Even If You Don’t Have Extra Cash

 Rather than spend money on things you may or may not need, this international movement asks you to donate to causes you care about.

-The day started in 2012 and, with the help of social media, spread like wildfire.
-Last year, it raised more than $117 million for charity.
+The day started in 2012 and, with the help of social media, it spread quickly.
+Last year, it raised more than $274 million for charity.

 I love #GivingTuesday because it’s a reminder to support the organizations that work tirelessly to make our world a better place.